ALFA-group/lipizzaner-ae-prune/README.md

 * `"epochs"` - Number of generations to run the population for
 * `"learning_rate"` - Optimizer learning rate for the AutoEncoders
-* `"trials"` - Number of replicants of the experiment to run
+* `"trials"` - Number of experiment replicates
-* `"radius"` - Ring neighborhood radius for the population
+* `"radius"` - Ring neighborhood radius for populations
 * `"lexi_threshold"` - Pruning threshold for CONJUNCTIVE pruning method
 * `"cell_evaluation"` - Type of AE Trainings to be run.
 Options are [ann_canonical, lipi_simple]
 * `"population_size"` - Number of Encoder, Decoder pairs in the population